Self-Assessment Tax Return | File Your Tax

 In simple words, a Self Assessment is HMRC’s way to find out how much Income Tax and National Insurance an individual needs to pay on any income which is not taxed at source.

-Generally, employees have their income tax automatically deducted from their employment income through PAYE scheme.
+Generally, employees have their income tax automatically deducted from their employment income through the PAYE scheme.

 This does not happen for self-employed, or for other types of income, like pensions or income from investments and savings, which is where the Self Assessment comes in.

-Therefore it’s very important to be aware of working out your tax liability so that money can be put to the side to pay HMRC.
+Therefore, it’s very important to be aware of working out your tax liability so that money can be put aside to pay HMRC.

-Visit our blog tips for starting year-end tax planning to make your tax planning simple.
+Visit our blog tips for starting year-end tax planning to simplify your tax planning.

 Who Needs To Complete The Self Assessment Tax Return?

-Individuals who’re required to file a Self Assessment tax return include:
+Individuals who are required to file a Self Assessment tax return include:

 • Those who are self-employed or sole traders